Polygon Created with Sketch. Home | Engage

 At the same time, Indigenous leadership has achieved significant progress in education and training.
 Principles of Truth and Reconciliation are starting to influence how non-Indigenous governments, educational institutions, and businesses work with Indigenous communities.
 Post-secondary institutions are also at various stages of rethinking programs incorporating Indigenous knowledge systems and recognizing the needs of Indigenous learners.

-In the ongoing effort to achieve an inclusive skill ecosystem, organizations must cede to the leadership of Indigenous institutions and communities and adjust their approach developing programs and solutions based on the self-defined needs of Indigenous people and communities that compliments Indigenous cultural norms and values, and also helps bridge the digital divide facing Indigenous and Northern populations.
+In the ongoing effort to achieve an inclusive skill ecosystem, organizations must cede to the leadership of Indigenous institutions and communities and adjust their approach developing programs and solutions based on the self-defined needs of Indigenous people and communities that complements Indigenous cultural norms and values, and also helps bridge the digital divide facing Indigenous and Northern populations.

 How has the pandemic affected Indigenous workers?
 Watch our interview with Kory Wilson